vincr04/DESeq2_workshop/Instructions.md

 gsea_result_df %>% arrange(pvalue) %>% select(1:10) %>% head() # visualise the gene sets with the lowest p-values
 ```
 We can see that only one gene set has a significant p-value, however after p-value adjustment this is no longer significant.
 >Does that really mean that there is no significant gene set specifically enriched in our data?
-Could you get significant enrichment using another MSigDB collection?
+>Could you get significant enrichment using another MSigDB collection?
 Or another gene set database?
+>OPTIONAL - run GSEA on another example dataset from the DOSE package (you can skip DESeq2 and obtain the genelist with log2FCs by typing `data(geneList, package="DOSE")`.
+This will generate a vector called `geneList` that you can use in the `GSEA` function.
+This is a human dataset and therefore you will need to generate a new gene set object, and change the TERM2GENE argument in the `GSEA` function.

 ### Plot the results